alpersonalwebsite/react/11_webpack.md

 At the moment we have 2 scripts running and watching for changes.
 This is a valid approach, however...
 We can simplify this to just 2 scripts: one for DEV, one for PROD (both, including the bundling and serving, or what´s the same, client and server part).

-Just in case you want to easily reuse the `react-redux-webpack-client-server` example, I will clone it and do the following changes in `react-redux-webpack-client-server-scripts`.
+Just in case you want to easily reuse the `/examples/react-redux-webpack-client-server` example, I will clone it and do the following changes in `examples/react-redux-webpack-client-server-scripts`.
 All the upcoming topics, like imports, routing, etc, are going to be done in this folder.

 ```
 cp -a react-redux-webpack-client-server react-redux-webpack-client-server-scripts